April 1 – M6P 4A2

 Location: Between two brick buildings, on the north side of mill street, outside of the Distillery District’s property line

-After speaking with some security guards, learning that the Distillery District is privately owned (with they’re own busker licencing system), I crossed Mill Street to play on a Toronto-owned sidewalk.
+After speaking with some security guards, learning that the Distillery District is privately owned (with their own busker licencing system), I crossed Mill Street to play on a Toronto-owned sidewalk.
 Part of the fun of this tour has been searching for each day’s spot, and making sure that I won’t get kicked out of it.
 A highlight today was a gang of souped-up motorized scooter-ers who rode by, making a TON of noise.
 To each their own!
 And here I thought I was making a lot of noise…

 Date: Sunday, April 14th